Keystone Pipeline Oil Spill Reported In South Dakota

 "I have full confidence that the Nebraska Public Service Commission is going to side with Nebraskans, not a foreign oil company," she added.

+Brian Walsh, an environmental scientist manager at the South Dakota Department of Environment and Natural Resources, said the company was aware of the spill at about 5:30 a.m.
+CT.
+But his agency wasn't alerted until about 10:30 a.m.
+CT.

+"There is a time lag there and I expect that that will be some of the questions we need to answer over the coming months," he told Jeff.

-In its statement, Transcanada said "The section of pipe along a right-of-way approximately 35 miles (56 kilometres) south of the Ludden pump station in Marshall County, South Dakota was completely isolated with 15 minutes and emergency procedures were activated."
+In its statement, TransCanada said, "The section of pipe along a right-of-way approximately 35 miles (56 kilometres) south of the Ludden pump station in Marshall County, South Dakota was completely isolated with 15 minutes and emergency procedures were activated."

+Image of Amherst incident taken earlier today by aerial patrol as part of our initial response.
+For more updates, visit https://t.co/8yWI1Oq2EM pic.twitter.com/uRNtYUdVjL— TransCanada (@TransCanada) November 16, 2017

+The spill occurred about 3 miles southeast of Amherst on private land, which Walsh described as a "flat, grassy area for grazing."
+The company tweeted a picture of the site late Thursday.

 The company says that it is providing state and federal regulators "with accurate and confirmed information on an ongoing basis."